Code of Ethics

 A Code of Ethics and Professional Conduct is hereby adopted to the end that the public respect, safety, and the status of the association members in the coaching profession may be enhanced and secured.
 The ethical principles are to be followed to avoid all actual or perceived impropriety.

-The following Code of Ethics shall govern the conduct of members of the Professional Skaters Association.
+The following Code of Ethics shall govern the conduct of members of the Ice Sports Industry and Professional Skaters Association.
 Any complaint concerning any breach thereof shall be considered by the Committee of Professional Standards according to the procedures that are adopted from time to time by the Board of Governors of the Professional Skaters Association.
 Disciplinary action for an ethics rule violation includes private or public admonition, suspension, expulsion, or permanent expulsion from membership of the Ice Sports Industry and/or Professional Skaters Association.

 - Members of the Professional Skaters Association (hereafter referred to as “Members”), shall at all times exercise the greatest care and discretion in their relationships with other members, athletes, and act in a manner which avoids verbal, mental, emotional, physical, or sexual misconduct of any athlete, coach, parent, or official as defined in the current U.S. Figure Skating SafeSport Handbook.

 - No Member shall represent themselves using false or deceptive statements intended to mislead.